Joy-Anna Duggar Loses Weight For Fiance Austin Forsyth Before Wedding Date? Engaged Duggar Hangs With Siblings

 “I hadn’t been here in so long,” she said.
 “I was not expecting this.
 So happy.”

 Not much has been revealed about Joy and Austin’s courting or engagement.
-Their good news has often been overshadowed by the scandals spurred on by her older brother Josh Duggar and the news of her other siblings entering courtships, getting married and giving birth to babies.
+Their good news has often been overshadowed by the scandals spurred on by her older brother Josh Duggar and the news of her other siblings entering courtships, getting married, and giving birth to babies.
 Let’s hope that Joy-Anna gets her moment in the spotlight in the upcoming season of Jill & Jessa: Counting On.

 Right now, Joy-Anna is doing a lot of heavy lifting for the Duggars.
 Not only is she taking care of her younger siblings when the whole family takes an outing to conferences, but she is also doing important tasks like driving when they are on a road trip.

-When she gets married off, a lot of the work will fall on Jana, who will be the only girl over the age of twenty in the family.
+When she gets married off, a lot of the work will fall on Jana, who will be the only girl over the age of 20 in the family.
 At 28, she has not been able to find a suitor to start her own family.

 Do you think Joy-Anna has been losing weight for her fiance before the wedding date?
 Or do you think it has been a natural part of her growing up?
-Let us know in the comments below!
+Let us know in the comments section below!

 [Featured Image by Duggar Family/Facebook]